 5. Encourage local businesses to display the Route 66 logo on signs, banners, etc., and local communities should make similar efforts that would include small "Welcome to (city name) Route 66 Main Street America" banners (with the Route 66 symbol) on street light poles, and on large banners during community events,...perhaps even outdoor Murals!
 Communities that do this will attract many more visitors to their downtowns and local events because of their visible support of Route 66, and also by making them feel welcome.

-6. This Chamber is presently planning three national Public Service Announcements (PSA's) that will be sent to television, satellite and cable television networks to promote vacationing on Route 66, and the 30 sec. and mini-ads will also be posted on the Chamber's website (and on YouTube) for viewing by anyone in the world at any time.
-Links to these promotional videos will also be posted on many Route 66 websites, and on Chamber member's websites as well.
+6. This Chamber has completed the first-ever national Public Service Announcement (PSA) TV commercial that will be sent to television, satellite and cable television networks to promote vacationing on Route 66 in 2016.
+Additional YouTube videos are also being produced, and will be posted on the Chamber's website for viewing by anyone in the world at any time.
+Links to these promotional videos will soon be posted on many other Route 66 websites, and on Chamber member's websites as well.
+Click HERE to watch the PSA Commercial.

-7. The Chamber will consider ways in which existing community events might benefit from the additional publicity that such events receive nationally in the Route 66 Chamber Newsletter, website, etc..
-Also, we encourage the staging of Route 66 (family) Heritage Festivals in Route 66 communities.
+7. The Chamber is considering ways in which existing community events might benefit from the additional publicity that such events can receive nationally in the Route 66 Chamber website.
+Also, we encourage the staging of Route 66 Heritage Festivals in Route 66 communities, and are promoting the Mother Road around the world!

-8. Because the Route is over 2000 miles long, our goal is to bring the Route 66 Chamber of Commerce to the businesses by way of our custom-designed RV home/office.
-We travel the Route during the summers, and traveling in other states during the winter...making presentations to (and recruiting) RV'ers to help spread the word as Chamber Ambassadors, and giving talks to local media outlets, schools and civic groups, etc. And while we are on the road, we will be posting details updates on our Newsletter every few days.
+8. Because the Route is over 2000 miles long, our goal is to bring the Route 66 Chamber of Commerce to the business's front doors.
+We travel the Route year-round...making presentations to folks to help spread the word as Chamber Ambassadors, and by giving talks to local media outlets, schools and civic groups, etc. And while we are on the road, we will be posting details updates on our Facebook page every few days.

 As you can see, running the "longest" Chamber of Commerce in the world will take